University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 A party’s request for review must identify at least one of the three grounds for review and provide sufficient detail to understand the basis for the request.
 Mere disagreement with the outcome is not sufficient grounds for review.

-Upon receipt of a request for review within the prescribed timelines, OIE’s AVP will refer the request and underlying documents to the Panel of Reviewers, which consists of trained faculty, staff, and members of the administration appointed by OIE to serve two-year terms.
+Upon receipt of a request for review within the prescribed timelines, the Title VI Coordinator or the Title IX Coordinator or designee will refer the request and underlying documents to the Panel of Reviewers, which consists of trained faculty, staff, and members of the administration appointed by the University.
 The Panel of Reviewers will designate one or more members to review the request.

 The reviewer(s) will first review the request to determine if at least one of the review grounds is identified.
 The reviewer(s) has the discretion to deny a request if none of the permissible grounds for review are identified.
 The reviewer(s) decision to deny a request for failure to identify any of these grounds is deemed final.